CloudBoost/developers/en/query/basicqueries.md

 ```
 </span>

-#Find, Find one, Find by ID.
+#Find, Find one, Find by ID

 Find returns all the objects that are matched by the query.
 It returns an array of CloudObjects / CloudUser / CloudRole, and only returns 10 documents by default.
 You can change this limit by using the limit function of the CloudQuery.